 Other lenders (who do not participate in ELM Resources' alliance of lenders) may disburse loan funds via paper check to the university.
 If so, the funds are disbursed in two installments by means of co-payable check.
 The check is sent to the Tulane Bursar's Office.
 Once the Bursar's Office confirms the student's registration, the Bursar will sign the check for Tulane and contact the borrower to sign the check before posting the funds to the student.

-Lenders interested in being a part of Tulane's streamlined process should contact Jennifer M. Beck, our lender liaison at email@example.com Tulane reviews RFP information annually every December.
+Lenders interested in being a part of Tulane's streamlined process should contact James Bourgeois, our lender liaison, at email@example.com.
+Tulane reviews RFP information annually, usually during the spring.

 University Financial Aid, New Orleans, LA 70118 504-865-5723 firstname.lastname@example.org